Trump Rage-Quits NPR Interview After He’s Grilled on Election-Fraud Lies

-Donald Trump abruptly ended an interview with NPR after he was repeatedly called out on his baseless claims of election fraud in the 2020 presidential election.
+Donald Trump abruptly ended an interview with NPR on Tuesday after he was repeatedly called out on his baseless claims of election fraud in the 2020 presidential election.

 A video of the interview, published Wednesday morning, shows Trump becoming increasingly irritated as NPR’s Steve Inskeep asks him why he’s still pushing debunked conspiracy theories about his 2020 defeat.